jarmokivekas/tuamk-thesis/doc/main.md

 than the width of each FFT.
 This overlap between FFTs can be used to improve data quality by discarding some of the lowest and highest frequency FFT bins, which may suffer from roll-off.

+A new identical scan is started every time a scan of the entire band of interest is completed.
+The application keeps scanning until it is interrupted by a user.

 ## Data model